 It Will Suck, But It’s Totally Worth It

 Sure, potty training is hard, and it does pretty much suck.
 But, oh, when you get there?
 You’ll find new joy living a diaper-free life.
 You can grow your fingernails out again (well, only after you stop hearing, “MOMMY, WIPE ME”).
 Once you’re done with potty training, life and parenting become 60% more awesome.

 Yes, there IS such a thing as a “proper” way to poop!
 With a sleek look that will blend into your home decor, the 2-in-1 Proper Position Potty from The First Years sets the stage for optimal potty posture.
 Designed to bring knees higher than hips, it helps relax key muscles to support easier pooping.
 When ready, transfer the detachable ring to your family toilet for a second stage of use.

 Babies don’t come with an instruction manual, so parents need to think on their feet.
-For more than 60 years, The First Years family has been applying that same creative thinking to everything we do.
-Making helpful, innovative products for your parenting journey is what motivates us every day.
+For more than 60 years, The First Years family has been applying that same creative thinking to everything they do.
+Making helpful, innovative products for your parenting journey is what motivates them every day.